Greek scroll2

-The Greek gods are fascinating — and even after thousands of years they have the unique ability to capture our imaginations.
+The Greek gods are fascinating — and even after thousands of years they have the unique ability to capture our imagination.

 What’s their appeal?